Tag Archive for: web technology

 Making websites fully compliant isn’t easy for those of us who aren’t techies.
 But making them easier for people with low vision to navigate is pretty easy.

-I added the UserWay accessibility tool that makes reading this site a little easier for people with visual disabilities, as well as those with dyslexia.
+I added the UserWay accessibility tool that makes reading this site a little easier for people with visual disabilities as well as those with dyslexia.
 It allows users to adjust contrast, increase text size, and increase spacing.
 I hope people find it useful.
 And of course, I add alt content to every image and link on my website.

 The toolbar also comes with a menu that lets you select additional features to fix potential accessibility issues, such as forcing underlining on links and preventing links from opening in new windows, which can make browsing difficult for people with low vision.